Chris Shinn: Brief reformation

 The band have since announced plans to release a new album consisting of the recorded material for the second album (some of which has never been heard) as well as songs from the Luma period.
 No timetable has been set for this release.
 Unified Theory has recently filmed a music video for the song "15 Hits", a song set to be released on their upcoming album.
 The group played a reunion show on August 4, 2010, at the King King in Hollywood.

 Live

 On March 12, 2012, it was revealed that Chris would be the new lead singer of the rock band Live.
-He played the band's dress rehearsal show to a hometown crowd at the Strand-Capitol Theater in York, PA, on March 12, 2012.
+He played the band's dress rehearsal show to a hometown crowd at the Strand-Capitol Theater in York, Pennsylvania, on March 12, 2012.
 He toured with the band and performed on the band's 2014 album The Turn.

 On December 12, 2016, Live announced that original lead singer Ed Kowalczyk had returned to the band, though no reference was made to Shinn in the announcement.
-All references to his tenure in the band have been removed from the band's website and The Turn is absent from the discography.
+All references to his tenure in the band have been removed from the band's website and The Turn is absent from their listed discography.